|

 About

-1 Hour, See Main VCD page for prices, Chinese/English
+1 Hour, VCD pricing, Chinese/English

 By

-Li YuZhong WuShu champion
+Li Yu Zhong WuShu champion

-Here is Monkey Fist is its glory with teacher Li YuZhong showing
+Here is Monkey Fist in its glory with teacher Li Yu Zhong showing

 championship skill with the monkey's favorite weapon - the staff.

-What can we say.
+What can we say?
 There is a tradition of "imitative" styles

 in martial arts which has become progressively more entertainment